The best home insurance companies for hurricane insurance

 • Online quoting is not available

-Why we chose it: Travelers has the cheapest home insurance rates in Florida of the companies we surveyed and partners with Neptune, which is our pick for the best overall flood insurance company nationwide, to provide a private flood insurance option for Florida homeowners.
-In a struggling market, Travelers continues to offer Florida homeowners solid home insurance coverage from a stable company.
+Why we chose it: State Farm has the cheapest home insurance rates in Florida of the companies we surveyed, and agents can write flood insurance through the NFIP WYO program for complete coverage.
+In an expensive market, State Farm continues to offer Florida homeowners affordable home insurance coverage from a stable company.

 Pros: